This is a list of world languages, literatures, and cultures courses. For more information, see Division of World Languages, Literatures and Cultures.

 WLLC:1100 Contraception Across Time and Cultures 3 s.h.

-Methods and history of contraception and abortion; issues of unwanted pregnancy and birth control in fiction, film, and media around the world.
+Methods and history of contraception; issues of unwanted pregnancy and birth control in fiction, film, and media around the world.
 Taught in English.
 Same as CLSA:1100, GHS:1100, GRMN:1100, GWSS:1100.

 WLLC:1131 Introduction to Russian Culture 3 s.h.